Man-in-the-Middle Attack

 Impersonation: The attacker can impersonate one or both parties involved in the communication.
 This allows them to gain unauthorized access to systems or manipulate the communication for their benefit.

-ATMs are prime targets for Man in the Middle Attack thanks to the abundance of cash stored inside of them.
+ATMs are prime targets for Man-in-the-Middle Attack thanks to the abundance of cash stored inside of them.
 A way in which this attack can be carried out is through an ATM black box attack.
 In this attack, a device (usually containing a Raspberry Pi Zero W computer) will connect between the ATM’s PC and the dispenser.
 This allows the attacker to send cash dispensing commands to the machine.

 Raspberry PI